freezingsaddles/freezing-compose/README.md

 ### 1.3.1 Connecting to the database
 To connect to the database, you can run a local mysql client if you already have one installed.

-You can use Docker to connect to the database.
+You can also use Docker to connect to the database.
 The commands required are long and tedious, so create a shell alias for it.
 Substitute your values for the password and other configurable settings into the aliases below and run these at a shell prompt:

 ```shell
 export MYSQL_VERSION=8.0